 - The United States' involvement in the Vietnam War.

 - World War II and the entire Manhattan Project.
-Yes, even the complete development of the atomic bomb took less time.
+Yes, even the complete development of the atomic bomb took less time.@Hodapp The List http://duke.a-13.net/

 Sun Tzu wrote the Art of War around 2500 years ago but generals still proudly have this tome on their bookshelves today.
 Most have never actually read it, it's just there to show off, but those who do open it will find there are many lessons still relevant today.